jeceljr/digitalCPUzoo/T2H/README.md

 ![System for Audio and Video programs using the T2H](vg.svg)

-The datapath of the processor has most of its complexity in the ALU to generate new values for the *A* register.
+The datapath of the processor, shown in the right side of the figure, has most of its complexity in the ALU to generate new values for the *A* register.
 The logic on the top left maps the 8 bits instructions into a 5 bit opcode.
 If the top 4 bits are 0xF then the 4 bottom bits are used as the opcode but with the fifth bit set.
 Otherwise the top 4 bits are used with the fifth